cout05/cout05/README.md

 # Hello, I'm Jerico Franco 👋

-I'm a passionate web developer with a focus on front-end technologies and user experience design.
+I'm a BSIT student with a goal to be a Full-Stack Web Developer.

 🌱 I'm currently learning how to make Full Stack Websites.<br/>
 💼 I'm open to job opportunities and collaborations.

-## Skills
+## Tools I used

 - HTML, CSS, JavaScript
 - React, Tailwind css, Bootstrap